 The core of the collection consists of regularly scheduled newscasts from ABC, CBS, NBC, CNN and Fox News.
 Also included is selected news content from other networks.

 Due to copyright considerations, the archive provides access to the streaming video only to a limited audience and only to limited parts of the collection.
-Video from all networks can be viewed from computers located in the Central and Divinity libraries.
+Video from all networks can be viewed from computers across the Vanderbilt campus.
 Archive content available in streaming video is marked with this icon:

 How to cite from TV News Archive in MLA style?